OData/odata.net/v7/_posts/odata features/2015-09-23-06-01-parsing-url-template.md

 Be caution:

-1. please EnableUriTemplateParsing = true for UriParser.
+1. In UriParser instance, please set EnableUriTemplateParsing = true.
 2. Path template can't be the first segment.

 # Example